- What do the rankings mean?

 IMDbPro uses proprietary algorithms that take into account several measures of popularity for people, titles and companies.
 The primary measure is who and what people are looking at on IMDb.

 The rankings are updated on a weekly basis, typically by the end of Monday.

 Sort of, users vote through their actions, every time someone visits an IMDb page about one of the over 3 million titles and over 6 million people in the database, we record that "pageview".
 It is the sum total of these pageviews that form the foundation of the STARmeter, MOVIEmeter, and COMPANYmeter rankings.

-No, IMDb has more than 250 million unique monthly visitors.
+No, IMDb has more than 200 million monthly visitors.
 The STARmeter, MOVIEmeter, and COMPANYmeter rankings are based on a cumulative total of more than 3 billion pageviews per month.
 Furthermore, we have designed the ranking algorithm so that the actions of one user (or small group of users) has a limited impact; we monitor STARmeter rankings for any possible fraudulent traffic generation, and the algorithm is periodically improved to detect and neutralize any attempts to 'stuff the ballot'.

 Some ranking systems are based on the opinion of one "expert" or a selected group of "experts".
 Others use statistical samplings of a few hundred or a few thousand people, offering them a controlled set of choices, and ranking only within that set.

 We, on the other hand, offer a nearly unlimited set of choices with over 3 million titles and over 6 million people to choose from, and base our rankings on the behavior of a sampling group of more than 200 million monthly visitors in a real-world environment.